rahulgowda2003/Agriculture-Analysis-Report/README.md

   It was observed that in none of the columns errors and no empty values were present.

   //Rainfall_Groups

 //Min 255 Max 4103

 //rainfall 255 & 1200 - Low

 //rainfall 1200 2800 - Medium

 //Rainfall 2800 & 4103 - High

 alter table agriculture

 add rainfall_groups string;

-select * from agriculture;

 //1st Update

 update agriculture

 set rainfall_groups = 'Low'

 where rainfall>=255 and rainfall<1200

 //2nd update

 update agriculture

 set rainfall_groups = 'Medium'

 where rainfall >=1200 and rainfall<2800

 //3rd update

 update agriculture

 set rainfall_groups='High'

 where rainfall >=2800

-select * from agriculture;

 - step 10 : By looking at the RAINFALL column, the values were not accurate, using DAX created a new column named "Actual Rainfall" to adjust the values by dividing it by 3.5 to make it as realistic as possible.
 Using the Actual Rainfall column make the "Rainfall Analysis" page and the four stacked bar chart.

   Actual Rainfall =
 DIVIDE(AGRICULTURE[RAINFALL],3.5,BLANK())

-- step 9 : Creating four page report for the better understanding of the data by extracting the valueable insights namely "Rainfall Analysis", "Temperature Analysis", "Humidity  Analysis" and "Yield Analysis" respectively.
+- step 10 : Creating four page report for the better understanding of the data by extracting the valueable insights namely "Rainfall Analysis", "Temperature Analysis", "Humidity  Analysis" and "Yield Analysis" respectively.
-- step 10 : Added four charts for each report.
+- step 11 : Added four charts for each report.

   a) Rainfall Analysis:

   - Average Rainfall by Year
   - Average Rainfall by Season
   - Average Rainfall by Crops
   - Average Rainfall by Location

   b) Temperature Analysis:

   - Average Temperature by Year
   - Average Temperature by Season
   - Average Temperature by Crops
   - Average Temperature Ranking by Location

   c) Humidity Analysis

   - Average Humidity by Year
   - Average Humidity by Season
   - Average Humidity by Crops
   - Average Humidity by Location

   d) Yield Analysis

   - Average Yield by Year
   - Average Yield by Season
   - Average Yield by Crops